Discworld (video game): Reception

 Discworld was a "massive hit" in Europe and the United Kingdom, according to director Gregg Barnett.
 However, the game was less successful in the United States.
 It received generally positive reviews.
 The humour and graphics in particular were widely praised, but some thought that the difficulty was too harsh.
 It tied for third place in Computer Game Review's 1995 "Adventure Game of the Year" award category.
 The editors noted its "good voice work" and "very nice animation", and praised its humour.
-In 1996, GamesMaster ranked Discworld 78th on their "Top 100 Games of All Time."
+In 1996, GamesMaster ranked Discworld 78th on their "Top 100 Games of All Time".
+In 1998, Saturn Power listed the game 91st in its Top 100 Sega Saturn Games.

-Entertainment Weekly praised the voice-acting of Eric Idle, but criticised the PlayStation version, saying that it was difficult to navigate without the PlayStation Mouse and that the text was too small.
+Entertainment Weekly praised the voice acting of Eric Idle, but criticised the PlayStation version, saying that it was difficult to navigate without the PlayStation Mouse and the text was too small.
 In their review of the PlayStation version, Electronic Gaming Monthly similarly commented that the PlayStation mouse is required for full enjoyment, but highly praised the voice acting, humour, and graphics.
 Scary Larry of GamePro, in contrast to EW and EGM, said the standard joypad "works just as well" as the PlayStation Mouse.
 He praised the humorous graphics, extensive voice acting, and script which "will leave your sides aching from laughter", but found the gameplay too simplistic and lacking in challenge.
 He recommended it for players who were open to less serious gaming.
-IGN called Discworld challenging and long, but criticised the long loading times.
+IGN called Discworld challenging and long, but criticised the slow loading times.
 The reviewer of Joypad described the game as "very beautiful" and said that the PlayStation version has more colours than the PC version, but disliked the difficulty and the size of the save game files.

-Sega Saturn Magazine cited overlong dialogues, poor graphics, and "largely non-existent" animation, but complimented the variety of locations to visit and their mediaeval backdrops, and described the dialogue as "jokey" and "sarcastic".
+Sega Saturn Magazine cited overlong dialogues, poor graphics, and "largely non-existent" animation, but commended the variety of locations to visit and their mediaeval backdrops, and described the dialogue as "jokey" and "sarcastic".
 The magazine's Japanese namesake agreed with this assessment of "British" humour by describing it as ironic and amusing.
-Mean Machines Sega's reviewers believed the Saturn version had lost some authenticity, and thought that the gags were not funny, but complimented the storyline.
+Mean Machines Sega's reviewers believed the Saturn version had lost some authenticity, and thought that the gags were not funny, but commended the storyline.